 You are welcome to take non-flash photos or video of works of art and the galleries for your personal enjoyment, but not for commercial use.
 Unfortunately, we cannot allow tripods or selfie sticks, or accommodate professional or personal photo/video shoots.
 A photoshoot is defined as professional or amateur portrait photography for engagement, graduation, quinceanera, family, maternity, portfolio, prom, wedding and any other posed photo session.
 These posed photo sessions interfere with the visiting experience of other guests and can cause galleries and hallways to become inaccessible for the public.
 For information on images for scholarly or commercial purposes, please see our Rights and Reproductions page.
+Rights and Reproductions page.

 Lighting levels vary—by design